CMS Emergency Preparedness: Hospital Readiness for Likely Threats

 What is your hospital’s level of emergency preparedness for the hazards most likely to occur in your community?
 Hospitals are required to conduct a hazard vulnerability analysis (HVA) and review it at least annually.
 An HVA allows a hospital to systematically identify threats that may require emergency preparedness and response.
 The likelihood of each hazard as faced by your facility can help you to prioritize your emergency planning, mitigation, response and recovery.

 Ensuring hospital readiness for the threats identified in a hazard vulnerability analysis requires more than ensuring that your facility has a plan.
-The CMS Emergency Preparedness Rule also requires that you coordinate and participate in full-scale exercises with emergency preparedness officials to ensure a coordinated disaster response for your community.
+The CMS emergency preparedness rule also requires that you coordinate and participate in full-scale exercises with emergency preparedness officials to ensure a coordinated disaster response for your community.

-Case study: A hospital prepared for likely hazards
+Customer story: A hospital prepared for likely hazards

 As a member of its regional advisory council’s hospital preparedness program and a LiveProcess customer, a large pediatric trauma center in Texas is well prepared for the hazards that are most likely to occur in its area, which include hurricanes and pandemics.